Nexela/Nanobots/README.md

 -   More power armor equipment modules
 -   More roboport interface logic
 -   Even more script optimizations
+-   Found a bug?
+Report it here: https://github.com/Nexela/Nanobots/issues

 #### Latest changes
 1.7.0 - Major logic re-write, New enhancements and features added including hotkeys.
 Full changelog available in CHANGELOG.md

+#### Many thanks to
+-   Articulating for his help and Ideas
+-   TokMor for a lot of extensive bug testing
+-   Wube and The Factorio development team
+-   KatherineOfSky, Arumba, Momentary Flux (and All other youtubers Showing off the Nanobots.)
+-   Xterminator and his Nanobots spotlight. https://www.youtube.com/watch?v=sh_oIgUMfV4
+-   And you as an everyday user of Nanobots.